gvwilson/sensibleadventures/shapers/shapers.md

 Raccoons are the only competition monkeys have for the title "most likely to get themselves into trouble".
 They are very inquisitive,
-but sometimes have trouble concentrating on---hey, look, a squirrel!
+but sometimes have trouble concentrating on---hey look, a butterfly!

 ### Rhino